shellqiqi/nju-network-labs/content/ch00/prerequisites.md

 Switchyard is a framework for creating, testing, and experimenting with software implementations of networked systems such as Ethernet switches, IP routers, firewalls and middleboxes, and end-host protocol stacks.
 It is the framework targeting on teaching and used in University of Wisconsin.

 So we have this framework to do some network testing without multiple devices and a bunch of wires.
 [Switchyard documentation](https://jsommers.github.io/switchyard/index.html) is available here.
 And this is the document you read most often.
-In this lab we will combine Mininet, Wireshark and Swithyard together, as we said before.
+In this lab we will combine Mininet, Wireshark and Switchyard together, as we said before.

 We expect that you will cost 4 days on this.
 It is long but important.